Merchant acquiring profitability: a piece of cake or a pig in a poke?

 Ilya Dubinsky, VP CTO Office at Credorax

-Credorax is an innovative award-winning European merchant acquiring bank serving global e-commerce merchants and PSPs.
+Credorax (now part of Shift4) is an innovative award-winning European merchant acquiring bank serving global e-commerce merchants and PSPs.
 In addition to his duties at the CTO Office, Ilya is also a contributor to the Berlin Group and author of Acquiring Card Payments.

 Marek Forysiak